 October 27, 2020

 What do I stand for?
 I stand for accountability.
 Since childhood, I have not been able to tolerate people who do the wrong thing and think they can get away with it.

-I have chosen in part to focus my legal practice on medical malpractice, because, at times, there is a lack of accountability in the health care industry.
+I have chosen to focus part of my legal practice on medical malpractice because, at times, there is a lack of accountability in the health care industry.
 Doctors and hospitals sometimes do the wrong thing and do not always want to be held accountable.